jimmy-byte/-HactoberFest2023-For_All_Beginers-/README.md

 ## Rules To Contribute To This Repo

 -   Use any language.
--   C, C++, JAVA, Data Structure and Algorithms, HTML, CSS.
+-   C, C++, JAVA, Data Structure and Algorithms, HTML, CSS,Python.
 -   Anything valuable.

 ## Steps For Contribution